ubccr/genesysv/README.md

 ## GenESysV at a glance

 GenESysV is built using Elasticsearch, a distributed RESTful search and analytics engine, and Django, a Python web framework.
 To use GenESysV, you need to install Elasticsearch, samtools, grabix, and the GenESysV Django app.
+To see GeneSysV in action, please visit our demo server at "http://genesysv-demo.ccr.buffalo.edu".

 ## Installing Elasticsearch